-Ethiopia faces an HIV epidemic with an estimated adult prevalence of 1.5%.
-However, people with disabilities are often unable to access testing and treatment as well as information about the disease and its prevention.
-This pilot project in Addis Ababa aims to ensure that people with disabilities across Ethiopia have access to HIV information and services, which are both tailored to their diverse needs and equal to the services available to others in the community, across selected PEPFAR (President's Emergency Plan for AIDS Relief)–funded projects.
+Humanity & Inclusion implemented a pilot project in Addis Ababa that ensures that people with disabilities across Ethiopia have access to HIV information and services tailored to their diverse needs and equal to the services available to others in the community.

 Humanity & Inclusion's early work in Ethiopia revolved around providing rehabilitation services for refugees in the Somali region, leading to rehabilitation units in 11 hospitals from 1996 to 2000.